 Mom loved watching TV.
 She couldn’t follow the story-line of a movie, soap opera, or even half-hour drama.
 But she loved game shows.
 She would watch Television game shows all day long if I allowed it.

 Some might think that is a lazy way to tend to someone with dementia, having them idly watch television for an hour or two.
 I’ve heard others say that Movie and TV shows, etc., might be too sedentary for the person with dementia.
 But–you didn’t know my Mom.

 Other folks may not care for Television and have much more fun with Puzzles and Beads and Blocks.
 Almost everyone I’ve known with dementia enjoys keeping their hands busy since the fingers have a tendency to “fidget” when not active.

 Exactly the name for the quilt in their honor.
 Here, you can read more about The Fidget Quilt.

 When Mom finally went into a Group Home with 9 other ladies, I’m telling you, those women would fight over laundry.
 I’m not kidding.
-The Group Home was a regular style home renovated to serve the needs of all these sweet ladys.
+The Group Home was a regular style home renovated to serve the needs of all these sweet ladies.
 It was located in a residential neighborhood near my own home.
-So I was able to visit whenever I had time.
+So I was able to visit whenever I liked.